To run the workflow, go to:

 - Filter overlaps: will perform extra filtering of results per contig, where one hit is contained by the other with a preference for the hit with the higher number of aligned nucleotides (length * identity).

-- Specify the parameters for the Basic Variant Detection tool (figure 24.52) before clicking Next.
+- Specify the parameters for the Type with MLST Scheme tool (figure 13.70).

 The parameters that can be set are: